JoaoVidLima/note-taking-pro/README.md

 ### Windows
 1) Open this link: https://drive.google.com/file/d/13xYvM5H4oukz5-3TY4ErTAJKYljnovYl/view?usp=sharing
-2) Dowload the zip to a location of your choise
+2) Dowload the file to a location of your choise
-3) Unzip it
-4) Follow the instructions (you may want to check create desktop shortcut)
+3) Follow the instructions (you may want to check create desktop shortcut)
-5) The application should be installed and ready to lauch
+4) The application should be installed and ready to lauch

 ### Linux/MacOS
 #### Pre-requisites